ReviversMC/modget-manifests/doc/spec/lookup-table-spec.md

 - id: fdlink

   # The official name defined in fabric.mod.json, potentially differing
-  # Modrinth/CurseForge names and their slugs etc (kebab-cased).
+  # Modrinth/CurseForge names and their slugs etc. (kebab-cased).
   # If a lower- and kebab-cased name equals the id above, omit it!
   # If this leads to an empty list, set `alternativeNames` to `~` or `null`.
   alternativeNames: